Kinabureau: Industry successors

 In 1961, the Kinabureau was dissolved.
 In 1959 and 1960, six European quinine manufacturers, including the Dutch Nedchem and the German Boehringer, had already quietly set up a new cartel, in which they divided the prices and the market.
 Among other things, Nedchem manipulated prices with the large quinine stocks that the US had built up during the Second World War and that Nedchem had purchased in the years 1961–1964.
-Even when new European regulations prohibited this type of cartels, they continued and were not reported to the European competition authorities.
+Even when new European regulations prohibited this type of cartel, they continued and were not reported to the European competition authorities.
 The Americans in particular were upset when this 'quinine cartel' was eventually exposed, and a Senate committee conducted an investigation.
 As a result, the European Commission started its own investigation, which resulted in fines for the companies that were part of the cartel in 1969.
 Nedchem and Boehringer were fined approximately NLG 600,000, the first fines in a European competition case under the antitrust provisions of the Treaty of Rome.